AI/LLM based approach

 By contrast, DCM is focused on a very small set of constructs and operations that possess high inferential potential, where the content must be explicitly provided by the users.

-Most of the prime elements of DCM are absent in LLMs as such : an explicit space–time mereotopology, forces, the separation between content pane and the information pane, and so on.
+Most of the prime elements of DCM are absent in LLMs as such : an explicit space–time mereotopology, forces, the separation between actual plane and the information plane, and so on.
 All of these are directly understandable by humans because they are modeled after human cognition in the first place.

 LLMs, by contrast, operate in their own “abstract space,” which is uninterpretable and has no direct relation to the space–time topology of the world humans inhabit.

-For an LLM to solve the same kinds of problems DCM addresses, it must perform orders of magnitude more work (both at design time and runtime) because it does not start at the right level—it lacks the cognitive layer (the level between natural language and neural substrate).
+For an LLM to solve the same kinds of problems DCM addresses, it must consume orders of magnitude more resources and work (both at design time and runtime) because it does not start at the right level—it lacks the cognitive layer (the level between natural language and neural substrate).